 Students enrolled in the Surgical Technology Program are expected to attend regularly and punctually for classes in which they are enrolled.
 Excessive absences may affect the quality of a student's academic achievement and the attainment of the program objectives and can lead to a failing grade.
-All students are required to maintain a satisfactory grade of "C" in all surgical technology courses, pre-requisites and co-requisite non-surgical technology courses.
+All students are required to maintain a satisfactory grade of "C" in all surgical technology courses, pre-requisites, and non-surgical technology courses.

 - Students accepted for admission into the Surgical Technology Program and not yet matriculated are expected to maintain the Surgical Technology Program requirement of a "C" grade in all course work for the degree. - A final course grade of "D" or "F" in any Surgical Technology specific courses precludes continuing in the Surgical Technology Program or graduation from the Surgical Technology Program.
-Students will be withdrawn from the program in this situation. - If a student receives a grade of "D" or "F" in any of their General Education classes, they will need to retake them and receive a grade of "C" or better prior to graduation to successfully complete the program and be eligible to sit for the NBSTSA Certification exam. - BIO 161 Human Physiology must be completed with a "C" or better within the 1st semester of the program. - Students who have been accepted into the Surgical Technology Program and have completed BIO160 or BIO161 more than five (5) years prior to beginning of the program; must repeat the course(s) and obtain a grade of "C" or better. - If a student exceeds the 5-year mark for successful completion of BIO 160 and BIO 161 and is working in healthcare in a clinical setting, the Program Director reserves the right to waive the 5-year requirement.
-This will be judged on a case by case basis. - Students who have been accepted into the Surgical Technology Program and are working sterile processing technicians and hold a current CRCST or CBSPD certification will get a credit for prior learning for courses SUR110 Fundamentals of Sterile Processing and SUR11 Fundamentals of

-Sterile Processing - Lab
+Students will be withdrawn from the program in this situation. - If a student receives a grade of "D" or "F" in any of their General Education classes, they will need to retake them and receive a grade of "C" or better prior to graduation to successfully complete the program and be eligible to sit for the NBSTSA Certification exam. - BIO 261 Human Physiology must be completed with a "C" or better within the 1st semester of the program. - Students who have been accepted into the Surgical Technology Program and have completed BIO260 Human Anatomy or BIO261 Human Physiology more than seven (7) years prior to beginning of the program must repeat the course(s) and obtain a grade of "C" or better. - If a student exceeds the 7-year mark for successful completion of BIO 260 and BIO 261 and is working in healthcare in a clinical setting, the Program Director reserves the right to waive the 7-year requirement.
+This will be judged on a case-by-case basis. - Students who have been accepted into the Surgical Technology Program and are working sterile processing technicians and hold a current Healthcare Sterile Processing Association (HSPA) CRCST or Certification Board for Sterile Processing and Distribution (CBSPD) certification are eligible for prior learning for courses SUR110 - Fundamentals of Sterile Processing and SUR111 Fundamentals of Sterile Processing - Lab